Daughter Of UK TV Star John Michie Found Dead At Music Festival: Murdered Or Drugs?

-The daughter of UK TV star John Michie has been found dead at a UK music festival.
-Louella Michie was found dead in woodland adjoining the site at “Bestival,” a music festival that has long been seen as the final big weekend of the UK’s festival scene.
-Until this year Bestival has been traditionally been held on the Isle of Wight.
+The daughter of U.K. TV star John Michie has been found dead at a U.K. music festival.
+Louella Michie was found dead in a wooded area adjoining the site at Bestival, a music festival that has long been seen as the final big weekend of the U.K.’s festival scene.
+Until this year, Bestival has been traditionally held on the Isle of Wight.
 Last year’s Bestival was downsized as a result of poor ticket sales, and this year the festival moved to a new site in Dorset.

-Bestival organisers, Rob and Josie De Bank, have run a similarly sized festival in the grounds of Lulworth Castle for a number of years.
-Camp Bestival is more family orientated than its traditionally bigger brother and at 30,000 capacity was around half the size of Bestival.
-Bestival attracts large numbers of young people for an end of season party.
-The focus is on dance music, a culture which has a reputation for drug use.
+Bestival organizers Rob and Josie De Bank have run a similarly-sized festival on the grounds of Lulworth Castle for a number of years.
+Camp Bestival is more family-orientated than its traditionally bigger brother, and at 30,000 capacity, it was around half the size of Bestival.
+Bestival attracts large numbers of young people for an end-of-season party.
+The focus is on dance music, a culture that has a reputation for drug use.

-An announcement on the Dorset Police website revealed that Louella was found dead in woodland adjoining the festival site.
+An announcement on the Dorset Police website revealed that Louella was found dead in the wooded area adjoining the festival site.

-“Officers at the event were alerted just before 1 a.m. on Monday 11 September 2017 to reports of a concern for the welfare of a woman who had attended the festival at Lulworth Castle.”
+“Officers at the event were alerted just before 1 a.m. on Monday 11 September 2017 to reports of a concern for the welfare of a woman who had attended the festival at Lulworth Castle.

 “Very sadly, following a search of the area the body of the woman was located in a wooded area on the edge of the festival site.
 She has been named by her family as 25-year-old Louella Eve Fletcher-Michie from London.”

-Major UK news outlets, like the Guardian, were reporting that a man had been arrested by Dorset Police, on suspicion of the murder of 25-year-old Louella.
+Major U.K. news outlets, including the Guardian, were reporting that a man had been arrested by Dorset Police on suspicion of the murder of 25-year-old Louella.
 John Michie, Louella’s father and a soap opera star, later described his daughter’s death as a “tragic accident” and said that the family had “lost an angel.”
 Mr Michie was adamant that Louella had not been murdered.

-That view is supported by the Dorset Police statement which revealed that there were no obvious signs that Louella had been assaulted.
+That view is supported by the Dorset Police statement, which revealed that there were no obvious signs that Louella had been assaulted.

-“A post mortem examination took place that was inconclusive and therefore we need to undertake a number of other examinations before we can establish why she died.”
+“A post mortem examination took place that was inconclusive and therefore we need to undertake a number of other examinations before we can establish why she died.

 “The 28-year-old man arrested is in addition being interviewed on suspicion of supply of a controlled drug.
 He remains in custody today under caution in order to assist officers with the investigation.
 He was known to Louella.”

-The Police statement makes clear that they are now investigating Michie’s death as drugs related.
-As reported by Somerset Live, officers policing Bestival had used social media to alert festival goers to potentially dangerous drugs circulating at Bestival.
-Officers warned that pills circulating at the festival contained “unknown chemicals” and advised revellers to dispose of them.
+The police statement makes clear that they are now investigating Michie’s death as drug-related.
+As reported by Somerset Live, officers policing Bestival had used social media to alert festival goers to potentially dangerous drugs circulating at the festival.
+Officers warned that pills circulating at Bestival contained “unknown chemicals” and advised revelers to dispose of them.

 If you have any of these tablets at #Bestival please dispose of them as they contain unknown chemicals.
 Desc: pale blue with a Rolex logo. pic.twitter.com/cEbAnJn8fR